 And as of today, it's business as usual in Amsterdam's 250 cannabis coffeeshops, tourists and all.

 In January 2013 however, things weren't quite so clear.
-The Cannabis Cup organizers were still in doubt about whether the Cup would go on this year for the 26th year in a row.
+The Cannabis Cup organizers were still in doubt about whether the Cup would go on.

 So the Cannabis Cup is on baby!

-Join us for the 26th Annual Cannabis Cup 2013 in Amsterdam Holland, taking place as always during Thanksgiving weekend (that's at the end of November for all you non-American folk out there).
+Join us for the 28th Annual Cannabis Cup 2015 in Amsterdam Holland, taking place as always during Thanksgiving week (that's at the end of November for all you non-American folk out there).